- Finance & Tech

 You can see all of Kovac’s Rules on the How To Survive site.

-The Forest is one of those open-world survival games where you are the survivor of a plane crash on a deserted island.
+The Forest is an open-world realistic wilderness survival game where you are the survivor of a plane crash on a deserted island.
 The survival is easy enough, you hunt, get food, collect wood and build your own shelter.
 The problem is the island is inhabited with a cannibal tribe and you are made aware of this by seeing your son dragged away from the plane crash by one of them.

 The cannibals in this game are intelligent players, and react with inquisitive looks at first by trying to communicate with the survivor.
 They get hostile at night and are afraid of fire.
 Give this game a go as it is simple and survival based mode but adds a very interesting element of the outsider effect to a remote cannibal village.